westphsea/facebook-anti-doomscroll/README.md

 # Facebook Anti-DoomScroll
 A step-by-step process of applying a script to your Facebook account to automatically unfollow EVERYTHING on your timeline.

 **NOTE:** This has only been tested on Google Chrome as of May 10 2022.
 Please let us know if other browsers can also run this script.
+You can contribute to this page!
+Open an issue at the issues section for any suggestions.

 1. Go to your facebook timeline at the options dropdown and select **Settings & privacy**:
 ![](./images/Step1.png)